 Rides & Attractions

 You can pick up accessibility maps in the parks, which provides information about the various rides and attractions.
 You can also check the My Disney Experience App.

 - Must transfer from wheelchair/ECV to ride vehicle

 - Must transfer from ECV to a wheelchair

-- Must transfer from ECV to wheelchair, and from wheelchair to ride vehicle
+- Must transfer from ECV to a wheelchair, and from wheelchair to ride vehicle

 - May remain in ECV/wheelchair